 People often tell us that we are on an adventure.
 This always gets me scratching my chin.
 I mean, really, we just climb little rocks.
 We’re not big-walling, we seldom sleep in a tent.
 We’re not polar explorers.
 As far as climbing goes, we’re usually on a well-beaten path.
-We actually live quite comfortably, and though we are thrifty, we don’t really have financial stress.
+We actually live quite comfortably, and though we are thrifty, we don’t really have financial stress since we learned how to profit from trade fx in the UK.
 Yet, it was adventure, in some sense, that we sought when we left the default world nearly two years ago.
 What does that mean?

 an unusual and exciting, typically hazardous, experience or activity.